NicoLeyman/HLODSystem/README.md

 * The HLOD Data asset gets rather large, no effort has been made yet to optimize this.
 * Addressables haven't been tested post-U6 upgrade (v0.0.3)

-## How to use
+## Getting Started
-Please refer to this document:[User Guide][userGuide]
+For details on how to use the HLOD System, please refer to this guide: [User Guide][userGuide]

+The [HLOD Specification Document][specDoc] contains more information on how HLOD works as a concept.

-Also, you can check out this version of the [Fantasy Kingdom][demoProject] demo project that integrates HLOD into the 3D game kit.
+Make sure to check out this version of the [Fantasy Kingdom][demoProject] demo project that integrates HLOD.

 ## Prerequisites
 ### Unity
 ```
 Unity Version: 6000.0.35f1
 ```
-### How To Install
+### How To Install Using Package Manager
 Using the Package Manager's install using git URL function, add the following URL:
 ```
 https://github.com/NicoLeyman/HLODSystem.git?path=/com.unity.hlod